 Figure~\ref{fig:wireless_noC-arc_1} shows a simple 4x4 wireless NoC architecture~\cite{zhao2011design} that uses multi-channel wireless links for communication.
-Similar to router connected to every node in mesh based electrical NoC, this architecture has wireless routers with wireless transceivers and antennas.
+Similar to routers connected to every node in mesh-based electrical NoC, this architecture has wireless routers with wireless transceivers and antennas.
 There is a low bandwidth wired control network to support fast channel arbitration.
-The transmission radius of a router defines average hops for a packet but increasing transmission radius will increase channel arbitration time because there will be more nodes fighting for limited number of channels.
+The transmission radius of a router defines the average hops for a packet.
+However, increasing the transmission radius will increase channel arbitration time because more nodes will fight for limited channels.
 Recent work has proposed multiple hybrid wireless NoC topologies~\cite{bahn2007design, lee2009scalable, kim2007flattened, ogras2006s}.
-Figure~\ref{fig:wireless_noC-arc_2} shows an example hybrid wireless NoC architecture by ~\citeauthor{wang2011wireless} ~\cite{wang2011wireless}.
-The network is divided into four subnets and there is a wireless hub placed in the middle of each subnet.
+Figure~\ref{fig:wireless_noC-arc_2} shows a hybrid wireless NoC architecture by ~\citeauthor{wang2011wireless} ~\cite{wang2011wireless}.
+The network is divided into four subnets, and a wireless hub is placed in the middle of each subnet.
 Wireless hubs have antennas and transceivers that use frequency division multiple access (FDMA) for multi-channel communication.
 There can be electrical interconnects similar to mesh-based NoC between the nodes.
-Imagine a scenario where node 2 wants to send message to node 60.
-First, the packet will use the electrical interconnection to reach the wireless hub 1 taking the path Node1 -> NodeX -> wireless hub 1.
-Then, the wireless hub uses wireless link to transfer packet to the wireless hub 4.
-Finally, the packet will use the electric interconnect again to reach the node 60.
-Although Figure~\ref{fig:wireless_noC-arc_2} has mesh based electrical topology, small-world based topology \cite{ogras2006s} allows subnets to be completely independent and different topologies interconnected only by wireless hubs.
+Imagine a scenario where node 2 wants to send a message to node 60.
+First, the packet will use the electrical interconnection to reach wireless hub 1, taking the path Node1 -> NodeX -> wireless hub 1.
+Then, the wireless hub uses a wireless link to transfer the packet to the wireless hub 4.
+Finally, the packet will use the electric interconnect again to reach node 60.
+Although Figure~\ref{fig:wireless_noC-arc_2} has mesh-based electrical topology, small-world-based topology \cite{ogras2006s} allows subnets to be completely independent and different topologies interconnected only by wireless hubs.